rcorcoranadams/Final_Project/README.md

 ![vehicle](images/vehicle.png)

 Now, this does not show us a lot of information, right?
-In order to visulize the distribution of the total number of households without access to a vehicle, it would make a lot more sense to create a quantile map in Folium.
+In order to visualize the distribution of the total number of households without access to a vehicle, it would make a lot more sense to create a quantile map in Folium.
 That is where Part 5 comes in.

 # Part 5: Converting to GeoJSON
 In order for you to display your layers in Folium, they must be in the form of geojson.
 The code below employs the use of the GDAL command library to instruct Python to convert your shapefiles into .geojson files.